RhyFoRe/RhyFoRe/API.md

 * A first beat SlaveFirst (personally i think we should rename this, i dont want slaves)  it is the time between the start and the first beat in the loop -- slaveFirst
 * A second beat SlaveSecond it is the time between the first beat and the second beat in floating point accuracy in seconds -- SlaveSecond
 * A third beat SlaveThird it is the time between the second beat and the third beat in floating point accuracy in seconds -- SlaveThird
+* created at -- createdAt
+* updated at -- updatedAt

 Sure this is just a minimalistic start but actually we can do already a lot with three beats :)